RGB-Schemes/oculus-start-bot/README.md

 ![Registering for an event on Discord](diagrams/discord-event-registration.png?raw=true)

 # Contributing
 When contributing, you will want to fork this project, and make your changes in your fork of this, after which you can submit a pull request to merge your changes back into the project.
 Please ensure that the unit tests still pass (and that you've added any additional ones to maintain good code coverage), and ensure that you have verified you are following the lint rules that have been setup.
-For commands to help with each of these things, see the next section.

 # Useful commands